Laser NewsBriefing

 Version 2.0 is the first major integer release since launch.
 Official documentation highlights the updated application framework, dark mode, new shape tools, an Edit Nodes toolbar, Camera Control updates, and camera calibration changes.

-Market Position: Widens the gap against free manufacturer software like xTool XCS for users who want machine-agnostic workflow control, better editing tools, and more mature camera setup options.
+Market position: Widens the gap against free manufacturer software like xTool XCS for users who want machine-agnostic workflow control, better editing tools, and more mature camera setup options.

 Open Questions: